Rules (33+, 43+, 50+)

 soon as there are two (2) out.
 The courtesy runner is to be the last out.

-b) Runs against divided by the number of innings played in a defensive posture
+b) Least runs against divided by the number of innings played in a defensive posture

 c) Runs scored (to a maximum of ten per game) against common opponents